VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

+For the breast MRI bias field correction task, we utilized the QIN-BREAST dataset~\cite{Yankeelov2019QINBREAST02} from the cancer imaging archive (CIA), which includes 34 T1-weighted breast MRI scans.
+The imaging data were acquired at two institutions, Vanderbilt University Medical Center and the University of Chicago, using Philips 3T MRI scanners.
+To remove residual artifacts, N4ITK correction was applied to obtain clean MRI volumes for evaluation.
+Additionally, a synthesized dataset was generated by multiplying clean MRI images with bias fields produced using the RandomBiasField function, following the same configuration described in Section~\ref{sec:abdominal}.
+The synthesized dataset was divided into a training set of 500 images (5 volumes) and a testing set of 2,900 images (29 volumes).

-\subsection{Baseline method}
+\subsection{Baseline Method}

 To evaluate the bias correction performance of the proposed model, we compare it with N4ITK~\cite{tustison2010n4itk}, a well-established standard for bias field correction.
-Additionally, we extend the analysis by benchmarking the proposed model against other advanced neural network-based deep learning methods, including NPP-Net~\cite{he2023neural} and CAE~\cite{sridhara2021bias}.
-Furthermore, we include a comparison with transform-based learning methods, such as PHU-Net~\cite{zhu2024probabilistic}, which are effective in extracting low-frequency components like the bias field.
+Additionally, we extend the analysis by benchmarking the proposed model against other advanced neural network-based deep learning methods, including ABCnet~\cite{chen2021abcnet}, NPP-Net~\cite{he2023neural} and CAE~\cite{sridhara2021bias}.
+Furthermore, we include a comparison with Hadamard-based learning methods, such as PHU-Net~\cite{zhu2024probabilistic}, which are effective in extracting low-frequency components like the bias field.
 For reliable evaluation in the subsequent bias field correction experiments, each method is trained and tested across multiple random seeds, and the average performance along with the standard deviation is reported.
+For the N4ITK baseline, we use the N4 image filter from SimpleITK to perform bias-field correction on each 3D NIfTI volume.
+All algorithmic parameters (including the number of iterations, convergence threshold, B-spline grid spacing, and histogram sharpening) are kept at the default SimpleITK settings.
+A foreground mask is obtained by applying a random threshold sampled from a uniform distribution U(0,1) to the input image, effectively excluding background regions from the bias correction process.
+The algorithm is executed in double precision sitkFloat64 for numerical stability.